groupultra/sdk-public/docs/source/module_moobius.network.ws_client.rst

 ---------------------------------------------------------------------------------------------------------------------
 WSClient.dumps(data)

 A slightly better json.dumps..
   Parameters:
-    data: The datastructure or dataclass and.
+    data: Datastructure or dataclass and.
   Returns:
     The  JSON string.
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.network.ws_client.WSClient.service_login: